Are you drowning in clutter at home, school, or at work?

 This may seem like a silly tip, but it’s actually a good one because it prevents you from becoming a bit too comfortable as you work.
 Not only can you better focus on what you’re doing, but you can also physically move things around with ease.

 This decluttering method works rather well because you’re immediately identifying items you definitely want to keep.
 You’ve made it completely clear about those items you absolutely love, and those items you don’t particularly like.
-In all, it can make your decluttering decision-making a whole lot easier.
+In fact, this step can make your decluttering decision-making a whole lot easier.

 You can try this tip with the clothes in your wardrobe, your shoe collection, books, makeup, bags, bath products, ties, and anything else that constitutes a large collection in your home or office.
 Once you’ve selected your favorites, it’s time to deal with the rest of the items.